 Once here, you can climb 374 steps to get to the top of the statue to enjoy the fantastic views of the New York City skyline, which includes the iconic Empire State Building.

 There are many museums all around the US and North America to visit, each with its own collections and attractions, but the most famous one of them all has to be the Metropolitan Museum of Art in New York City.
 It is one of the major landmarks in North America and garners an average of 6.7 million visitors per year.

 Several historical objects are on display, such as the world's oldest piano, a vintage Chinese Garden Court, an ancient Egyptian Temple, and Henry VIII's armor.
 It is one of the romantic things to do in NYC for couples.

 Another landmark that has become synonymous with America is Mt.
 Rushmore.
 Completed in 1941, it is located near Keystone in the Black Hills of South Dakota.
 It is one of those famous North America landmarks that should definitely be on your bucket list when visiting the USA.

 Mt Rushmore is a colossal sculpture that has been carved into the side of a mountain and features the four most popular US presidents.
 These are George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 It has been popular with visitors ever since it was first unveiled.

 The Grand Canyon is one of the top landmarks in North America and attracts many tourists and locals year-round.
-It is neither the largest nor the deepest canyon in the world, but it has gained enough attention that it is one of the most well-known.
+It is neither the largest nor the deepest canyon in the world, but it has gained enough attention to make it one of the best national parks on the West Coast.

 This famous Arizona landmark covers an area of 4,926 kilometers per square and even has a population of about 208 people.
 The inhabitants reside in a small village called Supai, and they are the most remote community in the lower 48 states of America.